Year | Citation |

 About Michael Spittle

-Michael Spittle is Associate Professor in Motor Learning and Physical Education, in the College of Sport and Exercise Science.
+Michael Spittle is Professor in Motor Learning and Skill Acquisition, in the College of Sport, Health and Engineering.
 He is also a Research Associate in the Institute for Health and Sport (IHES) at Victoria University (VU).

-He teaches and researches in the areas of motor learning, skill acquisition and motor development at VU, and has previously held academic positions at the University of Ballarat and Deakin University.
+He teaches and researches in the areas of motor learning, skill acquisition and motor development at VU, and has previously held academic positions at the University of Ballarat (Federation University) and Deakin University.

 Michael has an undergraduate degree and honours in physical education and a PhD in motor learning and skill acquisition.
 He has also completed graduate study in psychological studies and education.